CenturyLinkCloud/PublicKB/ElasticBox/reporting.md

 **Sample #6:** Where do users most deploy?

-To what regions or datacenters do users most deploy in AWS?
+To what regions or data centers do users most deploy in AWS?
 That’s what this AWS report answers under Locations.

 ![admin-reports6.png](../images/ElasticBox/admin-reports6.png)